New for 2018!

-The course is a 9 mile loop of mostly single track trail with about one half mile of soft dirt road.
+The main course is a 9 mile loop of mostly single track trail with about one half mile of soft dirt road.
 There are a few hills and some roots & rocks.
 No major climbs or downhill sections and your feet won't get wet unless it rains.
-The total elevation for the entire race is about 6,500 Feet.
+The elevation for each 9 mile loop is about 590 Feet.

 100K runners will complete seven 9 mile loops.